Banyuls-sur-Mer: Location

 Banyuls-sur-Mer is located in the canton of La Côte Vermeille and in the arrondissement of Céret.
+It is part of the Northern Catalan comarca of Rosselló, within the subcomarca of Albera.

 Banyuls-sur-Mer is neighbored by Cerbère, Port-Vendres, Argelès-sur-Mer and Collioure on its French borders, and by Espolla, Rabós, Colera and Portbou on its Spanish borders.
 The foothills of Pyrenees, the Monts Albères, run into the Mediterranean Sea in Banyuls-sur-Mer, creating a steep cliff line.

 Toponymy

 Banyuls-sur-Mer was first mentioned in 981 as Balneum or Balneola.
 In 1074, the town started being called Bannils de Maritimo in order to distinguish it from Banyuls-dels-Aspres, which lies 20 km away.
 In 1197, the town was mentioned as Banullis de Maredine and in 1674.
 In Catalan, it has been called Banyuls de la Marenda since the 19th century.

 The name Banyuls indicates the presence of a pond.
 In fact, a pond did exist in Banyuls-sur-Mer until the creek Vallauria was drained in 1872.
 The term Marenda in Catalan or sur Mer in French merely indicates the proximity to the coast.